Algebra News, Math News, AlgebraII, Algebraic,equations

 Irrational Numbers | Brilliant Math & Science Wiki

 Irrational numbers are real numbers that cannot be expressed as the ratio of two integers.
-More formally, they cannot be expressed in the form of p q qp, where p p and q q are integers and q ≠ 0 q = 0.
-This is in contrast with rational numbers, which can be expressed as the ratio of two integers.
+More formally, they cannot be expressed in the form of \ (\frac pq\), where \ (p\) and \ (q\) are integers and \ (q\neq 0\).

 FIRE101 Jobs: